Segmentation Is the Key to Successful Consumer-Focused Product Strategy

 - Iterative analysis.
 The analysis of segmentation data is very exploratory and investigative.
 Once we have data in hand, we plan for several hands-on work-sessions with the client team so that they become an active part of deciding which segmentation solution is best for their business.
 Plus, by analyzing the huge volume of data in manageable chunks, the learning process is enhanced and more effective.

 - Integrate external data.
 The survey itself is just part of the solution to "connect the dots" to insights and, eventually, marketing success.
-Whenever appropriate and feasible, we seek to integrate existing data - whether internal data that our clients maintain on their customers or external data sources - in order to develop a more holistic understanding of consumers in each segment and how to best target them.
+Whenever appropriate and feasible, we seek to integrate existing data - whether that’s internal data that our clients maintain on their customers or external data sources, to develop a more holistic understanding of consumers in each segment.

 Research Results Brought to Life